Inquiry Question

 Understanding hormonal control of pregnancy and birth

 Hormonal control of spermatogenesis.
-Biological organs are shown in white text boxes, while the hormones produced are shown in purple text boxes.
-Stimulatory actions (+) are shown as green arrows, while inhibitory actions (-) are shown as red arrows.
+Biological organs are shown in the white text boxes, while the hormones produced are in the purple text boxes.
+Stimulatory actions (+) are shown as green arrows, while inhibitory actions (-) are red arrows.
 LH stimulates (+) the Leydig cells to produce testosterone.
 In the presence of testosterone and FSH, the Sertoli cells produce sperm cells.
 In addition, the Sertoli cells produce two hormones, inhibin and estradiol.
 The three testicular hormones, testosterone, inhibin and estradiol, feedback negatively on the hypothalamus and pituitary, resulting in a decrease in the production of LH and FSH.

 Hormonal control of oogenesis and pregnancy.
 Biological organs are shown in white text boxes, while the hormones produced are shown in purple text boxes.
 Stimulatory actions (+) are shown as green arrows, while inhibitory actions (-) are shown as red arrows.
 LH and FSH stimulate (+) the recruitment of a follicle in the ovary (to mature into an oocyte).
 The follicle, in turn, produces estradiol (estrogen).
 Estrogen inhibits the release of LH and FSH from the pituitary gland.
 As a result, no further follicles are recruited.
 After ovulation, the follicle becomes the corpus luteum, which secretes progesterone.
 Progesterone thickens the endometrium of the uterus and prepares it for implantation by the embryo.
 Progesterone also feeds back negatively on the hypothalamus and the pituitary gland to prevent further ovulation.